1. You pick the wrong brush.

 “I see a lot of young people walking around with headphones on,” she says.
 “If you can leave your headphones in and put on a song, your average pop song’s in the 2-3 minute range.
-So if you brush while you listen to one of your favorite songs, you’ve probably been in there long enough.”
+So if you brush while you listen to one of your favourite songs, you’ve probably been in there long enough.”

 4. You hold on too long.

 When you find a good toothbrush, it’s sometimes hard to give it up.
-But when you see changes in the bristles — when they become discolored, bent, or dirty looking — it’s time to chuck the brush.
+But when you see changes in the bristles — when they become discoloured, bent, or dirty looking — it’s time to chuck the brush.

 It loses its powers when the bristles become frayed.
 So change it at least every 3 to 4 months.
 Also, it’s smart not to share your brush with anyone else.
-And keep it in the open air to keep mold or bacteria from growing on it when it’s wet.
+And keep it in the open air to keep mould or bacteria from growing on it when it’s wet.

 5. You go back and forth.